base-org/pessimism/docs/engine.md

 }

 ```

 ### Invariant Input Type
 The invariant input type is a `RegisterType` that defines the type of data that the invariant will receive as input.
 The invariant input type is defined by the `InputType()` method of the `Invariant` interface.
 The invariant input type is used by the `RiskEngine` to determine if the input data is compatible with the invariant.
 If the input data is not compatible with the invariant, the `RiskEngine` will not execute the invariant and will return an error.

 ### Addressing
 All invariants have a boolean propety `Addressing` which determines if the invariant is addressable.
 To be addressable, an invariant must only execute under the context of a single address.

 For example, a `balance_enforcement` invariant session will be addressable because it only executes invalidation logic for the native ETH balance of a single address.

+### Invariant States
+State is used to represent the current state of an invariant.
+The state of an invariant is represented by a `InvariantState` type.
+The following states are supported:
+- `Running` - The invariant is currently running and is being executed by the `RiskEngine`
+- `Inactive` - The invariant is currently inactive and is not being executed by the `RiskEngine`
+- `Paused` - The invariant is currently paused and is not being executed by the `RiskEngine`

 ### Execution Type
 A risk engine has an associated execution type that defines how the risk engine will execute the invariant.
 There are two types of execution: